-Assigning the metadata set to the archive
+Assigning the metadata view to the archive

 Adding metadata from the taxonomy

 When users open the Asset Details page (clicking on a thumbnail in the grid) to edit metadata, they can click on the new fields in the editor and choose from the values you defined in the taxonomy.
-When adding content to the Make field you will see that you're only able to add model names, not the car makes, because the Set permission was disabled for the taxonomy's top level:
+When adding content to the Make and model field you will see that you're only able to add model names, not the car makes, because the Set permission was disabled for the taxonomy's top level: